eXist-db/docker-existdb/README.md

 ### What does this do?

-*   `-it` allocates a TTY and keeps STDIN open.
+*   `-dit`: Detaches the container from the terminal that started it (`d`).
+So your container won't stop when you close the terminal, allocates a TTY (`t`), and keeps STDIN open (`i`).
 This allows you to interact with the running Docker container via your console.
-*   `-d` detaches the container from the terminal that started it.
-So your container won't stop when you close the terminal.
 *   `-p` maps the Containers internal and external port assignments (we recommend sticking with matching pairs).
 This allows you to connect to the eXist-db Web Server running in the Docker container.
 *   `--name` lets you provide a name (instead of using a randomly generated one)